1van-C/My-projects/Machine Learning/Supervised learning/README.md

 # Supervised learning

-Scripts I created for university assignments and projects.
+Scripts and markdown I created for exams at uni.

 Mostly in Spanish.